The-OpenROAD-Project/OpenLane/README.md

 ### Pulling an Auto-Built Docker Image from Dockerhub

-Alternatively, you can use the auto-built openlane docker images available through [dockerhub](https://hub.docker.com/r/efabless/openlane/tags)
+Alternatively, you can use the auto-built openlane docker images available through [dockerhub](https://hub.docker.com/r/efabless/openlane/tags).

+**Note:** Make sure you have an account on dockerhub to execute the following step.

 ```bash
     git clone git@github.com:efabless/openlane --branch rc4